051C7C5E-A967-E9E5-665DB8A3E84BD717

 10:00 a.m.

 A. Percy Saunders, Professor of Chemistry (1900-1939) and Dean (1909-1926) of Hamilton College, is also beloved by the peony community for the many wonderful plants he hybridized.
 He assembled the most extensive collection of peony species able to grow in upstate New York.
 Then, drawing on his prior experiences in plant breeding, he made every possible cross between these species over almost 50 years.
-The results were astounding - new colors and forms in herbaceous and woody peonies and an extension of the peony bloom season to nearly seven weeks.
+The results were astounding - new colors and forms in both herbaceous and woody peonies, as well as an extension of the peony bloom season to nearly seven weeks.
 Even today, most new peony introductions trace some of their parentage back to a Saunders peony.
 Join Lois Girton, eminent peony expert and president of the American Peony Society, for this enlightening talk.
+Lois' new book will be available for purchase at the talk.

 Contact